MIC-DKFZ/TractSeg/Readme.md

 ```

-## Advanced Options
+#### Advanced Options
-Run `TractSeg -help` for more advanced options.
+Run `TractSeg --help` for more advanced options.
 For example you can specify your own `brain_mask`,
 `bvals` and `bvecs`.

-If you have multi-shell data and you do not need super fast runtime use `--use_msmt_csd` for slightly better results.
+If you have multi-shell data and you do not need super fast runtime use `--csd_type csd_msmt_5tt` for slightly better results.

 ## FAQ